zachariahmclean/trace/README.md

 Metadata can be incorporated to allow additional functionality in `call_repeats()` (batch or repeat correction) and `assign_index_peaks()` (assigning index peak from another sample).
-Prepare a file (eg spreadsheet saved as .csv) with the following columns.
-If you use the specified column names, it will be automatically parsed by `add_metadata()`, otherwise you will need to match up which column name belongs to which metadata category (as done below in `add_metadata()`):
+Prepare a file (eg spreadsheet saved as .csv) with the following columns:

 | Metadata table column | Functionality metadata is associated with | Description |
 |----|----|----|